osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

   - Adopt Marketing Cloud to support better outreach and metrics university-wide
   - Optimize licensing, management and interoperability costs, while allowing differentiation of business functions and finely-tuned access controls for sensitive data
 -  Facilitate communication of coordinated efforts
-  - Work closely with the Digital Content and Engagement (DCE) Strategy Team to provide expertise in the development, validation, testing, usage, and optimization of business-critical technical systems and processes
+  - Work closely with the Navigator Digital Strategy Team to provide expertise in the development, validation, testing, usage, and optimization of business-critical technical systems and processes
   - Resolve non-routine problems as they arise, serving as a resource to stakeholders and Salesforce Administrators
   - Manage Salesforce development, administration, and end user support for Extension (specific to the Extension specific programmer position)